syahrulx/personalinfojsp/README.md

 - All data is passed through the servlet to the display page

 ## Author
+Muhammad Syahrul Izwan bin Ahmad Bazlan

-Built as a learning project for Java web development.
+Built as a learning project for Java web development also as a individual project for CSC584.